BRICS: New Development Bank

 In June 2012, the BRICS nations pledged $75 billion to boost the lending power of the International Monetary Fund (IMF).
 However, the proposed loan was conditional on IMF voting reforms.
 In March 2013, during the fifth BRICS summit in Durban, the member countries agreed to create a global financial institution to cooperate with the western-dominated IMF and World Bank.
 They planned to set up this New Development Bank (known at the time as the "BRICS Development Bank") by 2014.

-At the BRICS leaders meeting in Saint Petersburg in September 2013, China committed $41 billion towards the pool; Brazil, India, and Russia $18 billion each; and South Africa $5 billion.
+At the BRICS leaders meeting in Saint Petersburg in September 2013, China committed $41 billion towards the pool; Brazil, India, and Russia committed $18 billion each; and South Africa committed $5 billion.
 China, which held the world's largest foreign exchange reserves and contributed the bulk of the currency pool, wanted a more significant managing role.
 China also wanted to be the location of the reserve.
 In October 2013, Russia's Finance Minister Anton Siluanov said that creating a $100 billion in funds designated to steady currency markets would be taken in early 2014.
 The Brazilian finance minister, Guido Mantega, confirmed that the fund would be created by March 2014.
 However, by April 2014, the currency reserve pool and development bank had yet to be set up, and the date was rescheduled to 2015.

 In July 2014, during the sixth BRICS summit in Fortaleza, the BRICS members signed a document to create the US$100 billion New Development Bank and a reserve currency pool worth over another US$100 billion.
 Documents on cooperation between BRICS export credit agencies and an agreement of cooperation on innovation were also signed.
 The Fortaleza summit was followed by a BRICS meeting with the Union of South American Nations presidents in Brasília.